micheleangioni/support/README.md

         protected $xmlPath = '/assets/xml/staff.xml';
     }

-the $xmlPath property define the path to the xml file (base path is the /app folder) while the $autoload property defines if the xml file is automatically loaded when instantiating the class.
+the $xmlPath property defines the path to the xml file (base path is the /app folder) while the $autoload property defines whether the xml file is automatically loaded when instantiating the class.
 The `AbstractSimpleXMLRepository` contains the methods we need:

 - getFilePath() : return the xml file path
-- loadFile() : load the xml file for further use
+- loadFile() : load the xml file for later use
 - getFile() : load the xml file if not previously loaded and return it as an SimpleXMLElement instance

-As done with "standard" repos, we need to instruct the IoC Container and we can achieve that by defining XMLRepositoryServiceProvider
+As done with "standard" repos, we need to instruct the IoC Container and we can achieve that by defining the following XMLRepositoryServiceProvider

     <?php